Ara is a journalism graduate from California State University Northridge who is always looking to explore his writing opportunities.

 True love can blossom if both people stay true to each other and support each other through good times and bad times.
 Kimi Wa Boku Da lyrically is about another love that developed first as a minus because the girl did not know that the guy was so shy.
 They quarreled a lot and resolved their differences eventually.
 She likes how he smiles without change even if he looks worried at any time.
 This is a love that has stood the test of time.
 Overall, Selfish is a very solid solo album by one of the finest celebrities in the history of J POP!

-We are past the 4th anniversary of the release of Selfish and the question on the minds of some fans may be how has the album aged if at all?
-Four years is not that long of a time for any album but Selfish represents the first time in the career of Atsuko Maeda that she had the freedom and flexibility to do music outside of AKB48 and there are some darn good songs on here.
-Though I do sometimes find myself wanting to skip over the first track Selfish not just to get to song #2 but also Selfish has become somewhat too mainstream and the song is not one of the best to listen to at times.
+We are almost past the 5th anniversary of the release of Selfish and the question on the minds of some fans may be how has the album aged if at all?
+Five years is not that long of a time for any album but Selfish represents the first time in the career of Atsuko Maeda that she had the freedom and flexibility to do music outside of AKB48 and there are some darn good songs on here.
+Though I do sometimes find myself wanting to skip over the first track "Selfish" not just to get to song #2 but also Selfish has become somewhat too mainstream and the song is not one of the best to listen to at times.

 When I began the review and analysis of Atsuko Maeda’s debut solo album, times were obviously different but even now, Selfish is a very good first solo release by Maeda who isn’t even yet 30 years old yet!
 My favorite songs on Selfish (at least the top 2 are "Sunday Drive" and "Kimi Wa Boku Da)."
 Seventh Chord has that interesting beginning because it is heavy enough to no sound like a pop music song but might as well be a pop/rock combination in there.